 Invasive Species Concerns

-- Bamboo as ‘Japanese Knotweed 2.0’ (June 2024): Experts warn about the invasive nature of certain bamboo species, labeling them as “Japanese knotweed 2.0” due to their potential to cause significant property damage.
+Bamboo as 'Japanese Knotweed 2.0' (June 2024): Experts warn about the invasive nature of certain bamboo species, labeling them as "Japanese knotweed 2.0" due to their potential to cause significant property damage.
+Read more

 Regulatory Measures

-- Fines for Growing Invasive Plants (July 2024): UK homeowners are reminded that cultivating certain non-native invasive plants, including Japanese knotweed, is illegal and can result in fines up to £30,000.
+Fines for Growing Invasive Plants (July 2024): UK homeowners are reminded that cultivating certain non-native invasive plants, including Japanese knotweed, is illegal and can result in fines up to £30,000.
+Read more

 Why is Japanese Knotweed a problem?